 8. Embrace your inner child

 If you want to connect with your playful side, why not reflect on your childhood and see if there are things you enjoyed then that you can still do as an adult?
-Colouring or flying a kite, for example, remain fun activities for all ages.
+Colouring or flying a kite, for example, are fun activities for all ages.

 9. Try laughter yoga

-It’s based on the idea that if you’re prepared to laugh (even if you don’t find anything funny), you’ll experience the psychological and physiological advantages that come with it.
+Laughter yoga is a combination of breathing techniques and laughing exercises.
+It’s based on the idea that by laughing (even if you don’t find anything funny), you’ll benefit from the psychological and physiological advantages that come with it.

 The best way to practise laughter yoga is in a group, as eye contact can make laughter come much more naturally.